 Physical Therapy FAQs

 Physical therapy is a non-invasive approach to injury rehabilitation and pain management that helps to safely speed the recovery process and restore a full range of mobility, coordination and flexibility.
-Both our Little Rock chiropractors and Benton chiropractors integrate physical therapy services with chiropractic care and other therapies to deliver the best treatment possible.
+Our Little Rock chiropractors integrate physical therapy services with chiropractic care and other therapies to deliver the best treatment possible.
 If you are new to physical therapy or are not familiar with our approach to wellness care, it’s natural to have questions about what to expect and how best to prepare.
 Below, our wellness team answers five of the most frequently asked questions about physical therapy:

 At Pain Care Associates, our wellness team finds that physical therapy can be very beneficial for many different patients.
 We treat individuals who have recently sustained a sports injury, personal injury and/or workplace injury.
 Our goal is to help patients regain maximum mobility after these injuries.
 We also work with patients who have ongoing pain or reduced mobility due to a past health issue.
 Our wellness team is experienced in helping alleviate conditions that are related to aging, such as degenerative discs and arthritis.
 Finally, we also work closely with patients to correct poor postural habits due to incorrect ergonomics at work, slouching and pulled muscles.